cudmore/PyMapManager/docs/docs/install-pymapmanager.md

 ## Running Jupyter notebooks

 At this point, it is super simple to run all the example Jupyter notebooks interactively.
-Back at a command prompt, not in Python, enter the following commands and you should get a web page with interactive examples.
+Back at a command prompt, not in Python, enter the following commands to open a web page with interactive examples.

 	pip install jupyter
 	cd PyMapManager/examples